An Enfield Walk

 View the church, churchyard and Market Place.

 St Andrew's Church is Medieval, reconstructed in the 1820s.
 It has some fine memorials and there are interesting tombs in the churchyard.
-The Kings Head pub (now closed) was rebuilt in 1899.
+The Kings Head pub was rebuilt in 1899.
 A right to hold a market was granted in 1303 and the present charter dates back to 1613.
 There was a market house, cross and stalls and the proceeds provided poor relief.
 The space was enlarged with the demolition of the Vine pub, acquired in 1632.
 A market Cross was built between 1810-24.
 This was moved to Myddelton House when the present octagonal building was erected (in 1904) to celebrate the coronation of Edward VII.
 There is also a water pump.

 Go left along The Town.

 Pearsons department store was built in 1928 when the manor house on the site, known as Enfield Palace, was pulled down.
 The Elizabethan house was a boarding school from the 17th century until 1899.
 After this it housed a post office and then a constitutional club.
 Barclays Bank was constructed in 1897.
 This replaced The Greyhound which was an inn from the 17th century to 1860 and then a court house.
 It has a plaque recording the installation of the first cashpoint machine.
 The parish beadle's house and lock up was built in 1830 and became a police station in 1839.
 It was later the vestry office.
-The drinking fountain in the road was erected in 1884 and restored in 1994.
+Prezzo has an barrel clock.
+The drinking fountain and lamp in the road was erected in 1884 and restored in 1994.

 Left into Silver Street